oracle-livelabs/adb/shared/adb-load-analyze-workshop/create-data-pipelines/create-data-pipelines.md

     ```
 2. You can monitor and troubleshoot your pipeline's running job by examining the `user_cloud_pipeline_history` view or by querying the `status_table` for each file in the pipeline via the `user_cloud_pipelines` view.

-    Run the following code snippet in your SQL worksheet:
+    You would run the following code snippet in your SQL worksheet:

     ```
     <copy>